BasicWolf/archived-kaylee/doc/firststeps.rst

 Auto Filters
 ------------
-Auto-filtering is yet another feature in Kaylee which allows to write less code.
-Filters are Python decorators which can be automatically applied to implementation of Controllers' and Projects' abstract methods.
-For example the :py:func:`depleted_guard <kaylee.project.depleted_guard>` filter sets project's *depleted* flag if ``project.__next__()`` raises :py:exc:`StopIteration`.
+Auto-filtering is yet another feature of Kaylee's "write less do more" principle.
+Filters are Python decorators which can be automatically applied to Controllers' and Projects' methods.
+They take care of the ``Client <-> Server <-> Controller <-> Project`` interface specifics and let the user to concentrate on the actual code.

 Storages
 --------
-As we speak of the tasks' results you may wonder, how the results are maintained on the server?
+As we speak of the tasks' solutions you may wonder, how these results are maintained on the server?
 Kaylee provides abstract storage interfaces for both :py:class:`temporal <TemporalStorage>` and :py:class:`permanent <PermanentStorage>`) storages.
-This allows to use any kind of storage solutions: from simple in-memory objects to relational or NoSQL databases.
+This allows using any kind of storage solutions: from simple in-memory objects to relational or NoSQL databases.

-The difference between the interfaces is that controller refers to the results by both ``node id`` and ``task id``.
+The difference between the interfaces is that controllers refer to the results by both ``node id`` and ``task id``.
 On the other hand a project knows nothing about the nodes and thus refers to the results by ``task id`` only.